 - 1. All contractor employees shall be familiar with, trained in, and abide by the requirements of the State, Federal, and Local Compliant Safety Program in addition to the requirements contained herein. - 2.
 Contractor shall know and comply with Fed OSHA, Cal OSHA, National Fire Protection Association (NFPA), and other related regulations. - 3.
 Weapons Weapons of all kinds are not permitted on the District premises including the parking lots without District clearance (e.g. contracted security). - 4.
-Drugs and Alcohol Possession, distribution, sale, or use of alcohol or any controlled substances while on the District premises is prohibited.

-- 5. Confined Space Entry Entry into confined spaces shall be done using District contractor's confined space entry program coordinated with the Manager of Maintenance & Operations or a designated agent by the District.
-There shall be an agreement on the procedures before entering confined spaces. - 6.
+Drugs & Alcohol Possession, distribution, sale, or use of alcohol or any controlled substances while on the District premises is prohibited. - 5.
+Confined Space Entry Entry into confined spaces shall be done using District contractor's confined space entry program coordinated with the Manager of Maintenance & Operations or a designated agent by the District.
+There should be agreement on the procedures before entering confined spaces. - 6.
 Protective Clothing and Gear Proper Personal Protection Equipment (PPE) should be worn at all times as necessary for the intended work.
-This may include hard hats, long pants, sleeved shirts, safety-toe shoes, correct respiratory protection (if applicable), gloves, goggles, and/or other PPE necessary for the task. - 7.
-Chemicals and/or Hazardous Materials A log with the Safety Data Sheet (SDS) shall be prepared for all chemicals and/or hazardous materials brought onto the District premises.
-As necessary, this list will be reviewed and approved by the District Manager, Environmental, Health, and Safety (EHS) prior to bringing these on campus.
-This list shall be present at the worksite at all times for quick reference.
-The contractor is expected to remove and properly dispose of all chemicals and hazardous materials which they bring on-site. - 8.
-Hearing Protection As necessary, the contractor shall provide hearing protection for all contractors or subcontractors.
-The contractor shall maintain a hearing conservation program and copies should be made available to the District upon request. - 9.
-Protective Barriers If there is a possibility of danger to passers-by, warning signs, roped-off areas or welding shields shall be used.
-For larger projects, construction fences properly secured for wind with cut-proof edges shall be used. - 10.
-Vehicle Safety Contractors shall follow the guidelines in this booklet for vehicle and mobile equipment brought onto the District premises.
+This includes hard hats, long pants, sleeved shirts, steel-toe shoes (no tennis shoes), correct respiratory protection (if applicable), gloves, goggles, and/or other PPE necessary for the task. - 7.
+Chemicals and Hazardous Materials A log with the Materials Safety Data Sheet (MSDS) must be prepared for all chemicals/hazardous materials brought onto the District premises.
+As necessary, this list will be reviewed and approved by the District Manager, Environmental, Health and Safety (EH&S) prior to bringing these on campus.
+This list shall be present at the work-site at all times for quick reference.
+The contractor is expected to remove and properly dispose of all chemicals and hazardous materials which they bring onsite. - 8.
+Hearing Protection As necessary, the contractor shall provide hearing protection for all employees or subcontractors.
+The contractor shall maintain a hearing conservation program and copies should be made available to the District upon request.

+- Protective Barriers If there is a possibility of danger to passers-by, warning signs, roped-off areas or welding shields shall be used.
+For larger projects, construction fences properly secured for wind with cut-proof edges shall be used. - Vehicle Safety Contractors shall follow the guidelines in this booklet for vehicle and mobile equipment brought onto the District premises.
 Proper identification of the contractor should be visible on front windshields.
 Proper insurance certification and a list of authorized drivers shall be made available upon District's request. - 11.
 Fire Prevention Rules The rules included in this handbook should be followed by all the contractor employees and subcontractors.